hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 - `cognitoLink` -  a link to our existing `userpool` component.
 This links the components in our Solution to those within the module.

 ## Update Solution
-With the _githubidp_ module configured, we can now update our original `userpool` to include  `userpoolauthprovider`.
+With the _githubidp_ module configured, we now configure our `userpool` to include  `userpoolauthprovider`.

 We configure the AuthProvider to use a new `DeploymentProfile` exposed by the module.
 The new profile is named after the `id` parameter you’ve specified on our module configuration - in our case that’s “githubidp_githubprovider”.